tomchen/font-template/README.md

 ![AI menu export](https://github.com/tomchen/font-template/blob/master/img/2-ai_menu_export.png)

-Select the glyphs you want to export, select "SVG" format, click "Export Artboard".
+Select the glyphs you want to export (do not select empty ones), select "SVG" format, click "Export Artboard".

 ![AI export](https://github.com/tomchen/font-template/blob/master/img/3-ai_export.png)

 Exported individual glyph SVG files are inside an "SVG" folder, put it in a folder that also contains the `batch_import_svg.py` script file.

-For Windows users, run `C:\Program Files (x86)\FontForgeBuilds\fontforge-console.bat`,* navigate to the folder using `cd <FOLDER_PATH>` and execute the Python script by using `ffpython batch_import_svg.py`.
+For Windows users, run `C:\Program Files (x86)\FontForgeBuilds\fontforge-console.bat`,* navigate to the folder using `cd <FOLDER_PATH>` and execute the Python script using `ffpython batch_import_svg.py`.
 An `output.sfd` font file will be generated.

 For Mac and Linux users, `cd <FOLDER_PATH>` and execute the `batch_import_svg.py` file with Python 3.